 Often, construction & engineering projects do fall into this category.
 Put in layman’s terms, if you’re not sure whether your project is scientifically or technologically possible, or you’re uncertain how to even execute it in practice, you could be ‘resolving uncertainties’, and as such, you could qualify for R&D tax credits.

-The financial benefits of R&D tax credits can be considerable.
+The financial benefits of R&D tax credit for engineering firms can be considerable.
 Up to 33p on the pound can be reclaimed, freeing up extra cash to be spent on other important projects.

-Being savvy to the opportunities awarded by R&D tax credits can help with cash flow, the purchase of assets or to fund research and development for further engineering projects.
+Being savvy to the opportunities awarded engineering R&D tax relief can help with cash flow, the purchase of assets or to fund research and development for further engineering projects.

 The R&D credits function by minimising corporation tax payable if profitable, or by receiving a cash credit if loss-making.
 The amount due is calculated after analysing qualifying expenditure.